JasonAnx/blender-to-unity-curves/README.md

+> **Note** 1 This code is fully functional but pretty messy right now.
+Any contributions would be appreciated.

-> **Note** right now only Nurbs path is implemented.
+> **Note** 2 right now only Nurbs path is implemented.
 Bezier should be similar but atm it is commented out since I haven't had the chance to test it.
 Contributions are appreciated.
-> **Note** This code is pretty messy right now.
-Any contributions would be appreciated.

 # About